Compositions of Digraphs: A Survey: Introduction

 We refer the readers to \cite{Bang-Jensen-Gutin, Bondy} for graph-theoretical notation and terminology not given here.
 Throughout this survey, unless otherwise stated, paths and cycles are always assumed to be directed, and all digraphs considered in this paper have no parallel arcs or loops.
 We use $[n]$ to denote the set of all natural numbers from 1 to $n$.

 A digraph $D$ is {\em connected} if $U(D)$ is connected, where $U(D)$ is the {\em underlying graph} of $D$.
 A digraph is {\em acyclic} if it has no directed cycle.
 A digraph $D$ is {\em semicomplete} if for every pair $x,y$ of distinct vertices of $D$, there is at least one arc between $x$ and $y.$ In particular, a {\em tournament} is a semicomplete digraph without a 2-cycle.
+A digraph $D$ is {\em transitive} (resp. {\em quasi-transitive}), if for any triple $x,y,z$ of distinct vertices of $D$, if $xy$ and $yz$ are arcs of $D$ then $xz\in A(D)$ (resp. then either $xz$ or $zx$ or both are arcs of $D$).